z-lab-osu/HBM-stimulus-level-fMRI/README.md

 • save path

-C) Download this repository
+**NOTE*: The script is currently set up as if all design matrixes created in Step 1 were generated in matlab and saved as .mat files.
+If you saved the design matrixes as a different file type, you will need to update the readMat commands in lines  7, 13, 19, and 27 to commands appropriate for your file type.

-D) Run:
+### D) Run:

         design_matrix_run1.R

-*NOTE: This takes about 50 minutes
+**NOTE*: This takes about 50 minutes

-**Step 3: Run hierarchical bayesian model (HBM)**
+## Step 3: Run hierarchical bayesian model (HBM)

-A) Update the paths in the R script for your data:
+### A) Update the paths in m3_osc_roi_args_run1.R for your data:

 • load path

 • output path

-B) Run:
+### B) Run:

-        m3_osc_roi_args_run1.R
+        m3_osc_roi_args_run1.R [ROI number]

-*NOTE: This takes about 2 hours for each ROI, so we suggest looping through ROIs using SLURM/BATCH.
+**NOTE*: This takes about 2 hours for each ROI, so we suggest looping through ROIs using SLURM/BATCH.

 e.g.,

                 for ROI in {1..20}
                 do
-                ssub -c "Rscript /fs/project/PAS1305/KIDSvADULTS/swm/group/H-E_analyses/CorrIncorr/rscripts/m3_osc_roi_args_feedback.R $ROI" -A [account] -t 3:00:00 -m 28 done
+                ssub -c "Rscript m3_osc_roi_args.R $ROI" -A [account] -t 3:00:00 -m 28 done